Nalin-kumar-gupta/skyhack-dockops/readme.md

 - **Data Processing**: Detailed explanation of how data is processed can be found in [docs/methodology.md](docs/methodology.md).

 ## Test.csv
-It is present in the root dir
+The required deliverable is present in the root dir.

 ## Extractions
 All the key data that we have extracted from the raw data and transcripts is present in the Findings.csv in the root directory